helmut-hoffer-von-ankershoffen/ceil/README.md

 * Setup auto-provisioned RPi cluster running K8S on bare-metal behind a RPi acting as a router
 * Educate myself on Ansible + RPi + K8S + GitOps for CI/CD/PD from bottom to top
 * Refresh knowledge regarding networking and Python
-* Enhanced PHP/SF4 stack on cluster supporting HPA, progressive deployments and a/b testing
+* Enhanced PHP/SF4 stack for K8S supporting HPA, progressive deployments and a/b testing

 ## Tasks